nyu-ossd-s20/group-7/README.md

-# group-7
+# Word to Zoo
 Browser Extension for group 7

-Will update the repo name once we think of one.

-This extension finds any instance of a certain word (which one?) on a webpage and converts it into an inline picture.
+This extension finds any instance of the words Bear, Duck, or Dog on a webpage and converts it into a nice inline picture.
+Now your webpages will feel like a fun zoo experience with more images!
 Who needs reading?